 “It’s a rad spot, and the bank helps a little bit, but that wall is so damn rough and rocky.
 You have to go completely weightless.
 I was skating it more like a bank-to-wall than a straight wallride because the board is bouncing around under your feet as you’re wallriding and you don’t get solid contact until you’re off.”

-One thought on “Topography: Wallrides with Silas Baxter-Neal
+6 thoughts on “Topography: Wallrides with Silas Baxter-Neal

 Leave a Reply